 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-Virtually all the major international arbitration rules provide arbitral tribunals with enormous discretion to conduct proceedings, subject only to the obligation to treat the parties fairly and impartially and to provide a reasonable opportunity for them to present their case.
+Virtually all the major international arbitration rules provide arbitral tribunals with enormous discretion to conduct proceedings, subject only to the obligation to treat the parties fairly and impartially and to provide a reasonable opportunity for the parties to present their respective cases.

 The careful advocate therefore approaches the initial hearing with considerable care and preparation, and a clear idea of how he or she wishes to see the case resolved.

-The initial hearing and first procedural order typically address such issues as:
+The initial hearing and first procedural order typically address the following issues:

 - method and timing of determining the place, language and applicable law of the arbitration, if these have not previously been agreed;